Anthony4m/razor-grip-node/README.md

 # razor-grip-node
-Socket server connected to react project(razorgrip-msg)
+Socket server connected to react project(razor'grip-msg)
+# run app
+Steps to start and build
+* Run npm install
+* app has nodemon as dev dependency
+* To run using nodemon use
+* npm run dev